-Figure 2.17: Vectored thrust aircraft.
+Figure 2.18: Vectored thrust aircraft.
 The Harrier AV-8B military aircraft (a) redirects its engine thrust downward so that it can "hover" above the ground.
 Some air from the engine is diverted to the wing tips to be used for maneuvering.
 As shown in (b), the net thrust on the aircraft can be decomposed into a horizontal force F_1 and a vertical force F_2 acting at a distance r from the center of mass.

-as the pitch dynamics of aircraft and missiles.
+Equations (2.23)-(2.25) can be used to model an automobile under the assumptions that there is no slip between the wheels and the road and that the two front wheels can be approximated by a single wheel at the center of the car.
+The assumption of no slip can be relaxed by adding an extra state variable, giving a more realistic model.
+Such a model also describes the steering dynamics of ships as well as the pitch dynamics of aircraft and missiles.
 It is also possible to choose coordinates so that the reference point is at the rear wheels (corresponding to setting $\alpha = 0$), a model often referred to as the Dubins car [Dub57].

-Figure 2.16 represents the situation when the vehicle moves forward and has front-wheel steering.
-The case when the vehicle reverses is obtained by changing the sign of the velocity, which is equivalent to a vehicle with rear-wheel steering. ∇
+Figure 2.17 represents the situation when the vehicle moves forward and has front-wheel steering.
+The figure shows that the model also applies to rear wheel steering if the sign of the velocity is reversed. ∇

-Example 2.9 Vectored thrust aircraft
+Example 2.10 Vectored thrust aircraft

-Consider the motion of vectored thrust aircraft, such as the Harrier "jump jet" shown Figure 2.17a.
+Consider the motion of vectored thrust aircraft, such as the Harrier "jump jet" shown Figure 2.18a.
 The Harrier is capable of vertical takeoff by redirecting its thrust downward and through the use of smaller maneuvering thrusters located on its wings.
-A simplified model of the Harrier is shown in Figure 2.17b, where we focus on the motion of the vehicle in a vertical plane through the wings of the aircraft.
-We resolve the forces generated by the main downward thruster and the maneuvering thrusters as a pair of forces F_1 and F_2 acting at a distance r below the aircraft (determined by the geometry of the thrusters).
+A simplified model of the Harrier is shown in Figure 2.18b, where we focus on the motion of the vehicle in a vertical plane through the wings of the aircraft.
+We resolve the forces generated by the main downward thruster and the maneuvering thrusters as a pair of forces F_1 and F_2 acting at a distance F_1 below the aircraft (determined by the geometry of the thrusters).